jkahn117/public-bikes/README.md

     $ aws cloudformation deploy --template <CLONE_DIRECTORY>/network.yaml --stack-name public-bikes-network
     ```

-2. Once stack creation is complete, we need to retreive the values of two of the outputs from the network stack, `oPrivateSubnet1` and `oFunctionSecurityGroup`.

-3. Copy or rename the example SAM template (`app-sam.example.yaml`) to `app-sam.yaml`.

-4. Open `app-sam.yaml` in your favorite text editor and replace all instances of (note: future versions of this sample will not require this manual find/replace):

-    * `<SECURITY_GROUP>` with value of `oFunctionSecurityGroup`
-    * `<SUBNET>` with value of `oPrivateSubnet1`

-5. Create a new S3 bucket from which to deploy our source code:
+2. Create a new S3 bucket from which to deploy our source code:

     ```
     $ aws s3 mb <MY_BUCKET_NAME>
     ```
-6. Using the SAM, package your source code and serverless stack:
+3. Using the SAM, package your source code and serverless stack:

     ```
     $ aws cloudformation package --template-file app-sam.yaml --s3-bucket <MY_BUCKET_NAME> --output-template-file app-sam-output.yaml
     ```
-7. Once packaging is complete, deploy the stack (note: this step may require 10-15 minutes as ElastiCache is deployed):
+4. Once packaging is complete, deploy the stack (note: this step may require 10-15 minutes as ElastiCache is deployed):

     ```
     $ aws cloudformation deploy --template-file app-sam-output.yaml --stack-name public-bikes-dev --capabilities CAPABILITY_IAM
     ```
-8. After your stack has been created, the sample API has been deployed and you can retrieve the domain of the API (going forward, we will refer to it as API_DOMAIN):
+5. After your stack has been created, the sample API has been deployed and you can retrieve the domain of the API (going forward, we will refer to it as API_DOMAIN):

     ```
     $ aws cloudformation describe-stacks --stack-name public-bikes-dev --query 'Stacks[0].Outputs[?OutputKey==`ApiUrl`].OutputValue'